alpinestudios/website/content/_index.md

 - I'm building out a lean game studio that's focused on creating and shipping banger games with great tech.
 Eventually, the goal is to be shipping AAA quality games with a very small group of people.
 To spit in the face of the status quo.
 [/work](/work)

-The best way to support what I do is by becoming a member [on Patreon](/patreon).
-It's the most direct way to help me develop the game faster and grow the studio.
+If you'd like to support what I do, you can [buy me a coffee here](/kofi).
+It's the most direct way to help me keep on keepin' on.